Information privacy and online security are so widely discussed that for many, they have become tantamount to buzzwords.

 Last but certainly not least, the seventh principle of Privacy by Design is “Respect for User Privacy.”
 It is the foundation upon which this theory is based.

-It recognizes clearly and without equivocation that individuals have a fundamental right to control their personal information, and this principle ensures that organizations respect and protect that right at all times.
+It recognizes clearly and without equivocation that individuals have a fundamental right to control their personal information.
+This principle ensures that organizations respect and protect that right at all times.

 The seventh principle places the highest priority on preserving and safeguarding individuals' privacy rights.
 It advocates for user-centric solutions, allowing individuals to make informed decisions about how their data is collected, used, and shared.